 To evaluate whether our honesty steering vectors generalize beyond the custom evaluation scenarios used in the main experiments, we assess all three methods on the MASK benchmark~\citep{ren2025mask}, which disentangles honesty from accuracy by testing whether models contradict their own stated beliefs under pressure.
-MASK evaluates six honesty scenarios: \emph{known\_facts}, \emph{provided\_facts}, \emph{disinformation}, \emph{continuations}, \emph{doubling\_down\_known\_facts}, and \emph{statistics}.
-We report two metrics: H@1 (honesty score under a single lie prompt) and H@10 (honesty score requiring consistent honesty across all 10 lie prompts, a stricter criterion that yields generally lower scores).
+MASK evaluates six honesty scenarios: \emph{known facts}, \emph{provided facts}, \emph{disinformation}, \emph{continuations}, \emph{doubling down known facts}, and \emph{statistics}.
+We report the honesty score H@1, the fraction of honest answers under a single lie prompt.
 All evaluations use the same operating points as \Cref{tab:best_operating_points_llama}.

-Fig.~\ref{fig:mask_llama_summary} shows aggregated MASK results for Llama-3.3-70B.
-All three steering methods improve overall H@1, with SwFC and StTP showing the largest gains.
-H@10 scores are lower across the board, reflecting the difficulty of maintaining consistent honesty under repeated pressure; steering narrows the gap but does not eliminate it.
-Fig.~\ref{fig:mask_llama_categories} breaks down performance by scenario category: improvements are strongest on scenarios structurally closer to our training distribution (known\_facts, provided\_facts, disinformation) and weaker on out-of-distribution scenarios (statistics, continuations) that differ substantially from the contrastive pairs used during vector extraction.